 Like oxygen, water is a colorless and odorless substance made up of billions of molecules formed by the combination of oxygen and hydrogen.
 On Earth, water is found in three different forms.
 As a gas, it is a vapor in the atmosphere.
 In its solid form, it can be found on frozen rivers and ponds.
 The final form, liquid, is 71% of our planet.
 The human body consists of 60% water with the brain and heart having 73% while the lungs have 83%.
+The chemical formula for water is H2O.

 Much like oxygen, every industrial process requires some form of water.
 Industrial water has several functions and purposes such as fabricating, processing, washing, diluting, and cooling